theblacklotus/suicide-barbie/readme.txt

 o	how to run production

-	 copy the contents of the archive to the ms0:/PSP/GAME/ folder. run production from xmb. if you're using 3xx OE firmware copy files to ms0:/PSP/GAME150/ instead.
+	 copy the contents of the archive to the ms0:/PSP/GAME/ folder. run production from xmb. you need an OE/M33 firmware to watch this version (no need for 150 kernel).

-	 this production has been tested and confirmed working under firmware 1.00, 1.50 and 3.40 OE-A.
+	 this production has been tested and confirmed working under firmware 3.90 M33-3 and 4.01 M33-2 (both slim)

 o	tech stuff